-A number of commercially available assays have been developed with good sensitivity in detecting genetic markers of resistance to fluoroquinolones^{81, 82} and can be considered depending on local need.
+Commercially available assays have been developed with good sensitivity in detecting genetic markers of resistance to fluoroquinolones^{81 82} and can be considered depending on local need.
 However, it is noted that the Medicines and Healthcare products Regulatory Agency (MHRA) recently recommended against the use of fluoroquinolones unless there is no alternative (see Section 11).
 Testing for mosaic penA mutants may predict cephalosporin susceptibility, but these tests are not yet commercially available.83